Paramount Group: The Losing Streak Continues (PGRE) | Comtex SmarTrend

 Paramount Group: The Losing Streak Continues (PGRE)

-Paramount Group (NYSE:PGRE) traded today at a new 52-week low of $7.84.
-So far today approximately 552,000 shares have been exchanged, as compared to an average 30-day volume of 2 million shares.
+Shares of Paramount Group (NYSE:PGRE) traded at a new 52-week low today of $6.42.
+So far today approximately 184,000 shares have been exchanged, as compared to an average 30-day volume of 2.2 million shares.

 Paramount Group, Inc. operates and manages Class A office properties.
 The Company provides asset management, leasing, acquisitions, redevelopment, and financing.
 Paramount Group owns properties in New York City, Washington D.C., and San Francisco.